jsliu02/magi_msvgd/README.md

 # Description
 A Python package implementing mitotic Stein variational gradient descent for manifold-constrained Gaussian process inference.

-Accompanies Jamie Liu's undergraduate senior thesis.
+Accompanies Jamie Liu's undergraduate senior thesis, which is included as a PDF in this repository.

 # Installation
 To install with `pip`, use the command: